 Therefore, it’s important that we consider alternatives to expensive medications and surgeries.
 How could a complementary and holistic approach support our health?
 An approach that places value on the mind, body, and spirit as one entire treatment plan?
 Enter meditation and mindfulness as part of your health regimen.

 Meditation is a set of techniques that create a “heightened sense of awareness and focused attention” in the individual.
 Practiced for thousands of years all over the world, meditation is about looking introspectively and changing our mind and spirit, which is directly linked to our physical well-being.
-If we are able to focus our energy on self-awareness and the present moment, thereby reducing stress, depression, and anxiety, then we will be able to influence conditions that lead to preventable illnesses.
+If we learn to focus our energy on self-awareness and the present moment, we reduce stress, depression, anxiety, and other conditions that lead to preventable illnesses.

 Meditation contains a variety of practices, like mindfulness, which can positively impact depression and stress.
 Mindfulness involves the state of being aware and involved in the present moment, understanding one’s thoughts, where they come from, and where they go.
 These practices can be coupled with bodily stretches and cohesive movements, known as yoga, for a mind-body approach.
 Together, all three are viable ways to treat mental distress and disorders that directly affect our health.

 These practices present an accessible, productive, and cost-effective solution to a broken health care system that simply treats the effects, not the causes.
 There are many ways in which meditation is changing our health care sector today.

 Mindfulness as a Health Care Treatment

 Researchers have been diligently studying the effects of meditation, mindfulness, and yoga on the body for the last few decades.
 Specifically looking at stress and how it can decrease cortisol, the stress hormone, meditation has been scientifically proven to reduce stress levels.
 When stress decreases, people are less inclined to overeat, undersleep, and other behaviors which can negatively impact our health.